nuts-foundation/nuts-demo-ehr/README.md

 This version is an updated version using vue.js as frontend framework and a Golang backend.
 It's based on the [nuts-registry-admin-demo](https://github.com/nuts-foundation/nuts-registry-admin-demo).

-Go to the [master](https://github.com/nuts-foundation/nuts-registry-admin-demo/tree/master/) branch to find the previous version of the app.
+Versions are in sync with the Nuts node version.
+The main branch uses the master branch of the Nuts node.
+Older versions have a `vX` branch.

 **NOTE THAT THIS APPLICATION IS NOT INTENDED FOR USE WITH REAL MEDICAL INFORMATION!
 IT IS IN NO WAY DEVELOPED TO BE SAFE, STABLE OR EVEN USABLE FOR